yusufavci99/PaperLanguageParser/README.md

 # PaperLanguageParser

-Programmin Languages Project.
+Programming Languages Project.
 Checks whether or not a program text is a valid Paper program code.

 ## Deatailed Report